-Email providers don't all read email code the same way -- what looks fine on Gmail in Chrome will look terrible in Outlook, for example.
+Email providers don't all read email code the same way — what looks fine on Gmail in Chrome might look terrible in Outlook, for example.
 So you need to test out emails in the most popular browsers and email providers.

 Fast-forward a few days: The data's in.
+How did your newsletter do?
 What do you do next?